credmark/credmark-sdk-py/README.md

 ## Usage

 First, create an instance of `Credmark` client.
-In order to access the API, you will need a key.
+In order to access the API, you will need an API key.
 Information about getting a key is available in our [API setup guide](https://docs.credmark.com/api-how-to-guide/).

 ```python
 from credmark import Credmark